-Available only in stainless steel, and in your choice of a black dial, silver-plated dial or silver-plated dial with rose gold plated hands and markers.
-The indexes are applied and feature lume for easy night time legibility.
-The hour, minute and second hands are large, and feature luminous paint, making them very readable in most conditions.
-The solid steel bezel is brushed on the top and polished on the side and features 5 holes, but there are no screws like you see on designs such as the Royal Oak.
+Available only in stainless steel, and in your choice of a black dial, silver-plated dial, or silver-plated dial with rose gold plated hands and markers.
+The indexes are applied and feature lume for easy nighttime legibility.
+The hour, minute, and second hands are large, and feature luminous paint, making them very readable in most conditions.
+The solid steel bezel is brushed on the top and polished on the side and features 5 holes, but there are no screws as you see on designs such as the Royal Oak.

 The Ingenieur is powered by caliber 30110 which runs at 28,800 (4hz), with 21 jewels and a 42-hour power reserve.
 The automatic movement is protected from magnetic fields, up to 40,000 A/m, thanks to a soft-iron inner case and a solid case back.
 More and more nowadays, watchmakers offer an open case back which allows a view into the mechanical movement.

 However, with all anti-magnetic watches – except the new Omega Seamaster Aqua Terra – the movement is not actually anti-magnetic, instead, the movement is shielded from magnetic fields, and this requires a solid case back (and a soft-iron case).
 With that said, anti-magnetic watches are professional watches, and so, like the vast majority of dive watches, you pretty much expect a solid case back, so it is not too big of a concern.

 The crown is stainless steel and engraved with “Probus IWC Scafusa” and has both polished and brushed surfaces.
 It’s of the locking variety and sits in-between prominent crown protectors.
 The crown is large enough to easily operate, but it does not dig into the wrist.
 The watch is depth rated to 120 meters.
 Protecting the dial is a flat sapphire crystal with a glare-proof coating on both sides, offering a clear view of the time in most lighting situations.